Candlestick Pattern

 Entry Rules

-1. Enter on a bullish candle that follows and closes above the hammer's high
+1. Wait for bullish confirmation: next candle closes above the hammer's real body

 Exit Rules